t-zuehlsdorff/gitlabhq/doc/install/installation-freebsd.md

 ## 3. Redis

 Redis is automatically installed, when installing Gitlab.
 But some Configuration is needed.
+The following steps must be done as superuser!

     # Enable Redis socket
     echo 'unixsocket /var/run/redis/redis.sock' >> /usr/local/etc/redis.conf